awslabs/amazon-omics-tools/README.md

 ## Using the Omics URI Parser
 ### Basic Usage
-The `uri_parser` class makes it easy to parse omics readset and reference URIs to extract fields relevant for calling AWS omics APIs.
+The `OmicsUriParser` class makes it easy to parse omics readset and reference URIs to extract fields relevant for calling AWS omics APIs.